cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 The [likelihood function](model_and_likelihood.md#the-likelihood) itself often forms a good basis for building test statistics.

-Typically the absolute value of the likelihood itself is not very meaningful.
+Typically the absolute value of the likelihood itself is not very meaningful as it depends on many fixed aspects we are usually not interested in on their own, like the size of the parameter space and the number of observations.
 However, quantities such as the ratio of the likelihood at two different points in parameter space are very informative about the relative merits of those two models.